aws-samples/eks-workshop-developers/website/docs/containers/python/build-image.md

 ![Image](./images/app-create-book.png)

 ## 4. Interpreting Containers
-Your application ('fastapi-microservices-web' service) and your database ('fastapi-microservices-db' service) will operate in separate containers.
-The "Containers" tab in the [Docker VS Code Extension](https://code.visualstudio.com/docs/containers/overview) shows the containers for our fastapi-microservices application, as instances of the services in our Docker Compose configuration.
+Your application ('python-fastapi-demo-docker-web' service) and your database ('python-fastapi-demo-docker-db' service) will operate in separate containers.
+The "Containers" tab in the [Docker VS Code Extension](https://code.visualstudio.com/docs/containers/overview) shows the containers for our python-fastapi-demo-docker application, as instances of the services in our Docker Compose configuration.

 ![Image](./images/docker-extension-open-in-browser.png)